yadavashu/Get-Set-Foss_Design/README.md

 2. UI related to library log of each student which is managed by the administration.
 3. Screens that cover Ebooks must be present.
 Options so that students can upload files, books, study material and articles.

-**DETAILED DESCRITPTION OF TASKS AND SCORING CRITERIA :**
-1. Design low fidelity designs on paper.
-All the rough stuff that you do on paper must be uploaded so that we can see how you worked throughout and you will earn points for this.
-(20%)
-2. Decide the number of screens that you want to keep.
-More number of useless screens is not what we want.
-We want you to add important and useful screens.
-3. Design low fi wireframes of all the screens.
-Upload all the screens as a file containing images in jpg or png format.(30%)
-4. Add images to your low fi wireframes.
-5. Design high fidelity prototype using any software tool you feel comfortable with.
-6. Connect all the screens to make it a hand on experience.
-7. Upload the high fidelity prototype. ( A link can be added of whatever software you use.)
-(50%)
-8. Complete points will be given to the one who completes all the tasks.
-9. Then additional 30% points will depend on the designs and how close you were in solving user problems.